LAG1996/Polycubes/README.md

 # Polycubes

 Welcome to the repository for an early prototype of [Cubies](https://github.com/LAG1996/PolyCube_Port).
 Since Cubies now lives in the browser enviornment, this project's pretty much dead.
-However, there's definitely room for growth if any one is interested.
+However, there's definitely ~~a lot of~~ room for growth if any one is interested.

 ## What did it do?